-Stochastic Oscillator Forex Technical Analysis and Stochastic Oscillator Forex Trading Signals
+Stochastic Oscillator Analysis and Stochastic Oscillator Signals

 Developed by George C. Lane

-The Stochastic Oscillator is a momentum indicator - it shows the relation between the current closing price relative to the high and low range over a given number of n periods.
+Stochastic Oscillator Indicator is a momentum indicator - it shows the relation between the current closing price relative to the high and low range over a given number of n periods.
 The Oscillator uses a scale of 0-100 to plot its values.

 - Fast line %K is the main